Understanding Medicare Parts A B C & D

 Understanding All the Parts of Your Medicare Coverage

-Ask most people to define Medicare and they’ll tell you that it’s health care coverage from the federal government for people, age 65 and older or for people with certain disabilities.
-That’s certainly true.
-But to be sure you’re getting the most from your Medicare coverage, it’s important to understand all of Medicare’s parts, and what each one covers.
+Medicare can certainly be confusing.
+To be sure you’re getting the most from your Medicare coverage, it’s important to understand all of Medicare’s parts, and what each one covers.

 Who is Eligible for Medicare?

 Even if you’re not 65 years old yet, or within three months of your 65th birthday, you may still be able to take advantage of Medicare.
 You may also qualify for Medicare Parts A and B if you are under 65 years old and have a disability, have ALS, get benefits from Social Security or the Railroad Retirement Board, or live in Puerto Rico and get benefits from Social Security or the RRB.